 Lacking Analytics Capabilities

 Analytics will be an IoT manufacturer’s most important tool, yet the sheer amount of data can be overwhelming.
 Of companies interested in implementing an IoT system, 60% say they lack the analytics capabilities to take advantage of the data.
-Many tech giants are creating services to target this analytics need.
-However, if analytics is so fundamental to a company getting value out of IoT, will they really be willing to outsource it?
+Many tech giants are creating services to target this need.
+However, if analytics are so fundamental to a company getting value out of IoT, will they really be willing to outsource it?